ibm-cloud-docs/codeengine/build.md

    </tr>
    <tr>
    <td><code>--context-dir</code></td>
    <td>The directory in the repository that contains the buildpacks file or the Dockerfile.
-Specify this value if your buildpack file or Dockerfile is contained in a subdirectory.</td>
+Specify this value if your buildpacks file or Dockerfile is contained in a subdirectory.</td>
    </tr>
    <tr>
    <td><code>--size</code></td>